Seagate/cortx-test/docs/Architectural-Overview.md

 ```

 # Hardware Configuration for test automation setup
 VMs or Physical machines with Linux flavor having 16-32 GB RAM and 8-16 logical cores would be a decent configuration for a test machine.
 Minimal test machine configuration is 4 GB RAM and 2 logical cores  which is suitable for development environment.
 The deployment view [Test Execution Deployment](Test-Execution-Deployment-View.md) discusses more about the deployment structure.
-The least requirement is that there should be a network connectivity of these Cloud Form Vms or physical machines to the Cortx setups in labs or public cloud services like AWS EC2 .
+The least requirement is that there should be a network connectivity of these client VMs i.e Cloud Form Vms, virtualization platform VMs or physical machines to the Cortx setups in labs or public cloud services like AWS EC2.

 # Abbreviations and Definitions: